-This article is part one of a four-part series.
+This article is part one of a five-part series.

 Pick up a paper anywhere in the world and you are more than likely to see a story about the special needs epidemic affecting public schools.